Claymont Group

 Energy and grid partners

 Utilities, renewable developers, storage providers, and grid operators across Claymont's regional markets.
-Energy partnerships are sequenced into origination rather than added during design.
-The integration of energy strategy with site selection is one of the platform's defining choices.
+Energy strategy is sequenced into origination alongside site selection, not retrofitted at the design stage.

 05